fabiobm/raspberry-pi-telegram-bot/README.md

 If you have any bugs, improvements or ideas to report, feel free to create issues and/or pull requests or forks and I will try to reply/review as soon as I can!

+## TODO List

+Possible features/ideas:
+* [ ] Allow user to choose between Portuguese and English replies
+* [ ] Allow user to send/save videos, not only images
+* [ ] Create command to display latest logs